jonathanHuwP/CrystalGrowthTracker/README.md

 `python .\build_ui.py`

-####run the software
+### Runing the Software

-Open an Anaconda shell and navigate to the CrystalGrowthTracker directory then type:
+Open an Anaconda shell and activate the enviroment

+`conda activate CGT`

+then navigate to the CrystalGrowthTracker directory and run by typing:

 `python .\run_cgt.py`